Skip to main content

 metadata:

-name: pets-default
+name: pets-mtls

 namespace: pets